PetrifiedLasagna/Flux-Capacitor/README.md

 **How did you come up with the name?**

 I actually took the name from "*Back to the Future*."
 The device that enables them to travel through time was called the Flux Capacitor, and I decided this would be the perfect fit for the application, since all transcription programs allow you to change the speed of playback time.

+---

+## License

+Flux Capacitor is licensed under the **GNU General Public License v3.0**.
+Just to give a summary of what this means

+* Do whatever you want with it, including commercial distribution
+* Distribute your version/application under the same license
+* Provide the license with distribution
+* Imply any changes made to original
+* I, nor any other contributor can be held liable for damage that occurred during the use, or caused by the software.
+Basically don't go trying to sue people!